-Subsequent to the year end the Company renewed its secured fixed term committed revolving credit facility with Scotiabank Europe PLC at an increased limit of £25 million for a further two years; the facility is subject to a variable interest rate.
-A total of £14.1 million is currently drawn down from this facility.
+The Company is in the second year of its £25 million secured fixed term committed revolving credit facility with Scotiabank Europe PLC.
+The facility is subject to a variable interest rate.
+As at 11 December 2012 a total of £17.2 million was drawn down from this facility.